The Executive Remuneration Review: USA

 RSUs, also sometimes referred to as phantom stock, provide a substantially similar financial benefit to US executives as restricted stock, but are subject to different tax rules.
 An RSU is a promise to deliver stock, or cash equal to the value of a specified number of shares of stock, in the future.
 The promise is usually subject to a vesting condition, but the delivery date does not have to be coincident with the satisfaction of the vesting condition.
 US executives must recognise income for US federal income tax purposes only when the shares or cash are delivered, in an amount equal to the value of the shares at that time or the amount of cash paid.
 Under US corporate and accounting principles, the shares are not treated as outstanding until they are delivered, so they cannot be voted on, and no dividends are paid on the shares until the delivery date.
 No Section 83(b) election can be made for shares subject to an RSU.
 RSUs are subject to the requirements of Section 409A of the Code described above, unless they are exempt as short-term deferrals, and in any case are not subject to the rules of Section 83.

-Profits interests are a type of equity award commonly used in the US in certain limited business contexts, typically involving investments by private equity or hedge funds.
+Profits interests are a type of equity award commonly used in the United States in certain limited business contexts, typically involving investments by private equity or hedge funds.
 Profits interests have financial characteristics for executives that are similar to stock options, but the income to executives is largely taxed at capital gains rates, rather than as ordinary income, provided that certain conditions, including a three-year holding period requirement, are met.
-The term profits interest refers to an interest in a business enterprise organised as a partnership.
+The term 'profits interest' refers to an interest in a business enterprise organised as a partnership (including limited liability companies that elect to be treated as partnerships for US federal tax purposes).
 The use of an entity taxed as a partnership as part of the ownership structure of a business is necessary to be able to take advantage of the special rules available for profits interests.
-A Section 83(b) election can be made for a profits interest.
+A protective Section 83(b) election can be made for a profits interest.

 Private company options and restricted stock units